popdotco/SimpleProxy/README.md

 If returning errors in HTML, we simply set the http status code appropriately and return an H1 tag containing the error message.

-## Opinionated

-We initially had no intentions of opening this bad boy up, so some of the decisions are fairly opinionated such as the handling of error messages being wrapped in `H1` tags.
-These should be removed for future versions.

 ## Usage

 ```php